Zukamimotu147/Rock-Paper-Scissor/README.md

 # About

-Classic game ROCK PAPER SCISSOR from the odin project
+Classic game ROCK PAPER SCISSOR from the odin project, Added some "cool" features like animations

 # links